 Here’s the story.
 Sam was released from custody earlier this year, having previously been recalled to prison.
 Given his extensive history of offending, Sam was then managed by one of the Integrated Offender Management schemes in Cambs.
 This is a multi agency team bringing staff from BeNCH, Police … Read more

 The Police & Crime Commissioners hosted a conference which has provided a real focus for all the stakeholders to continue working closely with each other.
 The four Police and Crime Commissioners for Bedfordshire, Northamptonshire, Cambridgeshire and Hertfordshire (and covering the BeNCH area) jointly hosted an important conference aimed at reducing offending and reoffending on Friday 24 July.
 The conference was attended by over 100 professionals from across the four counties who work together in reducing crime in local communities.
-During the day, delegates discussed how to coordinate activity between partners in dealing with … Read more
+During the day, delegates discussed how to coordinate activity between partners in dealing with repeat offenders and their families, the role … Read more

 A repeat offender has put a lifetime of offending behind him thanks to an intensive rehabilitation programme by the Bedfordshire Integrated Offender Management team.
 This multi-agency team works to reduce crime by the county’s most prolific offenders and consists of professionals from Bedfordshire Police, BeNCH Community Rehabilitation Company, National Probation Service and partners.